-Public Participation - Any application and any required policies, procedures, evaluations, plans, and reports relating to the district's special education program will be made readily available to parents and other members of the general public through the district's special education and superintendent's office.
-You are also invited to attend any of our parent/communty special education planning meetings.
-For more information on these meetings or Child Find, please contact our special education teachers, Mrs. Repp at Endicott (657-3523) or Amy Watt at St John (648-3336).
+Public Participation - Any application and any required policies, procedures, evaluations, plans, and reports relating to the district's title I, LAP or special education programs will be made readily available to parents and other members of the general public through the district's special education and superintendent's office.
+You are also invited to attend any of our parent/community special education planning meetings.
+For more information on these meetings or Child Find, please contact our special education teachers, Mrs. Repp at Endicott (657-3523) or Amy Watt at St. John (648-3336).

 Child Find Information